Custom Home and Remodeling Blog

 6. Sliding Windows

-Sliding windows have one moving panel that slides to the left or right to open.
+Sliding windows have moving panels that open to the left or right.
 These types of windows do not project outward and have a contemporary look.
-They offer an unobstructed view to the outdoors and easy access to fresh air in a room that may need extra ventilation.
+They offer an unobstructed view to the outdoors and provide easy access to fresh air in a room that may need extra ventilation.

 Top 6 Styles of Windows For Homes - 7